221114-Java-React/Weekly-Coding-Challenges/README.md

 ## Requirements:
 - Camera must be on
 - When the coding challenge start, you have **1-hour** to finish **3 problems**
-- Push your solution (all at once, not one at a time) to your respective branch "firstname-branch" 5 mins prior to the end time
+- Push your solution (all at once, not one at a time) to your respective repository" 5 mins prior to the end time
 - Any push past the 1-hour mark will be an automatic zero
 - Under each problem contains a README with instructions (**PLEASE READ CAREFULLY**)
 - Each problem have tests under the test directory/folder that you must pass